Surfshark Review: Is It Any Good?

 Surfshark One

 FYI: To learn more about Surfshark’s antivirus software, read our Surfshark Antivirus review.
-This year, it made our list of the best antivirus software.
+It recently it made our list of the best antivirus software.

 How Fast Is Surfshark?